SC-Develop/SCD-MessageCenter/README.md

 ## What you can do with the SCD Message Center
 Embedding the message center within your application you can:

-your own application realtime monitoring  in real time by receiving messages from each thread of your application via tcp Socket, such as log messages, variable values ​​(for debug use), event messaging etc. send commands to the message center to get status information or request the execution of actions to your application threads send custom commands to each thread of your application for performing custom actions, such as disconnecting a client, terminating a thread, changing the value of variables, etc.
+- Realtime monitoring  of your own application by receiving messages from each thread of your application via tcp Socket, such as log messages, variable values, event messaging etc.
+- Send commands to the message center to get status information or request the execution of actions to your application threads
+- send custom commands to each thread of your application for performing custom actions, such as disconnecting a client, terminating a thread, changing the value of variables, etc.